akira/exq/README.md

   load.
 This will make sure you never have more than one job pending for a user in the queue.

-* Batch - Let's you want to send a notification to user, but want to wait for an hour and batch them together.
-Schedule a job one hour in the future using `enqueue_in` and set `unique_until: :success`.
+* Batch - Let's say you want to send a notification to user, but want to wait for an hour and batch them together.
+Schedule a job one hour in the future using `enqueue_in` and set `unique_until:
+  :success`.
 This will make sure no other job get enqueued till the scheduled job completes successfully.

 Although Exq provides unique jobs feature, try to make your worker idempotent as much as possible.
 Unique jobs doesn't prevent your job